cloudevents/spec/cesql/spec.md

 In order for these definitions to be valid, the n-ary function would need to have at least 4 fixed arguments.

-When a function invocation cannot be dispatched, the return value is `false`, and a `_FunctionError` is also returned.
+When a function invocation cannot be dispatched, the return value is `false`, and a _MissingFunctionError_ is also returned.

 The following tables show the built-in functions that MUST be supported by a CESQL evaluator.